 A bicycle parked or operated in violation of these regulations may be impounded.
 UConn will not compensate the owner of the bicycle for the cost of any lock (or other security device) that is cut or otherwise damaged during the impoundment process.
 Proof of ownership is required before UConn will release an impounded bicycle to a claimant.

-Those who operate bicycles on the UConn Storrs camups should also familiarize themselves with the bikeway use ordinances of the Town of Mansfield.
+Those who operate bicycles on the UConn Storrs campus should also familiarize themselves with the bikeway use ordinances of the Town of Mansfield.

 Bicycle Impound Process

 Bicycles parked in violation of the above-mentioned University policies may be impounded.
 All impounded bicycles will be stored at a Parking Services facility until claimed by the owner or disposed of by the University.
 Parking Services is authorized to enforce its policies on all University-owned property.

 The following guidelines will be followed when UConn impounds a bicycle.

 - Bicycles that are in violation of the above regulations and present a public safety hazard as defined by Parking Services will be tagged and removed immediately.

 - Bicycles that are deemed abandoned will be tagged and removed after seventy-two (72) hours.
 The Removal Notice shall contain the following information: the date the bicycle was tagged, its location, the nature of the violation, and the date the bicycle will be removed by Parking Services.
 Bicycles are considered abandoned when they are locked to University property in an apparently inoperable or dilapidated condition where they have remained for more than two weeks.

 - Parking Services staff will take the following actions while impounding a bicycle:

 - take pictures of the bicycle to document its condition prior to its relocation

 - produce a written record of